-With all the excitement that comes with starting a new company and gauging its industry’s profit potential or forecasting a revenue goal for your business, you must remember to root these figures in reality.
+Starting a new company is exciting.
+So is gauging an industry’s profit potential or forecasting a revenue goal for your business.
+But as you start calculating, you must remember to root these figures in reality.

 If you don’t, you could enter a market that doesn’t have a large enough market size to convince investors to back you, or you could set an unrealistic revenue goal for your business and burn your employees out.